mattermost-community/mattermost-plugin-welcomebot/README.md

 - **Message**: The message posted to the user.
 - (Optional) **AttachmentMessage**: Message text in attachment containing user action buttons.
 - (Optional) **Actions**: Use this to add new team members to channels automatically or based on which action button they pressed.
     - **ActionType**: One of `button` or `automatic`.
-When a `button`, enables uses to select which types of channels they want to join.
-When `automatic`, the user is automatically added to the specified channels.
+When `button`: enables uses to select which types of channels they want to join.
+When `automatic`: the user is automatically added to the specified channels.
     - **ActionDisplayName**: Sets the display name for the user action buttons.
     - **ActionName**: Sets the action name used by the plugin to identify which action is taken by a user.
-    - **ActionSuccessfulMessage**: Message posted after use takes this action and joins the specified channels.
+    - **ActionSuccessfulMessage**: Message posted after the user takes this action and joins the specified channels.
     - **ChannelsAddedTo**: List of channels the user is added to.

 ## Example